viamrobotics/docs/docs/tutorials/yahboom-rover.md

 ![control_rightmotor](img/control-rightmotor.png)

-At this point, the wheels on one side of your robot should be working through app.viam.
+At this point, the wheels on one side of your robot should be working through the Viam App ([https://app.viam.com](https://app.viam.com)).
 Now try to add the other set of wheels using the same sets and see if you can get this bot driving with all of the components working together.
 To do this, we’ll have to add the other `motor` controller and link them together with a `base`.